FS > M.A.Y.B.E.

 And you know, while I have my own software-batcave tools, this keyboard stuff is more like watching the formation of a physical batcave, in a weird way.

-Filed in: Technology /41/ | Interests /111/ | Control /110/
+Filed in: Control /110/ | Technology /41/ | Interests /111/

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Erern."
-Pretty sure it has to do with meerkats.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Lurpating."
+Which I believe is a term used when speaking about overcooked food.

 ·